Marius-Vuscan/ms-assignment/docs/kubernetes-configuration.md

     This request will fail as service b should not be able to call service a.
   - Service
     - Of type ClusterIP to not be exposed directly outside the cluster but through nginx.
+  - Service account and HorizontalPodAutoscaler
+    - Those were part of the template but were not a specific requirement of the assignment.
+Some testing was done with them and were left in the repo.